dzhng/llamaflow/README.md

   // override the messages used for completion, only use this if you understand the API well messages?: Message[];

+  // pass in an event emitter to receive message stream events events?: EventEmitter;
 };
 ```